Client Spotlight: Leveraging an OBM in Your Web Design Business

 Built an inquiry funnel automation in Honeybook

-Nothing says Red-flag like inquiring about a service and hearing crickets.
-To ensure potential clients feel good from the start we built in an automation that takes over after anyone inquiries.
+Nothing says red-flag like inquiring about a service and hearing crickets.
+To ensure potential clients feel good from the start, we built in automation that takes over after anyone inquires.
 This ensures they know we got the inquiry, allows them to book a call, and sends an extra note if the call is more than a few weeks away.

 Honeybook email templates